dahisea/Domain-Check-expire/README.md

 # Am I have domain expired?
-Expired domain would be pushed to TG.
+Expired domain would be pushed to Telegram.